metablaster/WindowsFirewallRuleset/SECURITY.md

 attacker compromise yours or someones else's system.\
 Security issue may also refer to system misconfiguration or loss of data.\
-A security or privacy issue may also be related to documentation in this repository such as outdated information or suggestions concerning security or privacy.
+A security or privacy issue may also be related to documentation in this repository such as outdated information or incorrect suggestions concerning security or privacy.

 ## Methods to maximize your security and privacy